Border Collie Basset Hound Mix: Info, Pictures, Characteristics & Facts

 Exercise 🐕

 If your Border Collie Basset Hound mix leans closer toward the energy level of his Border Collie parent breed, you’re going to have to supply him with tons of activity and playtime every day.
-He will not be happy if left alone inside for long periods of time and needs plenty of time to explore and exercise outside.
+They will not be happy if left alone inside for long periods of time and need plenty of time to explore and exercise outside.
 If you live in a city apartment without a yard, this breed is not for you.

 Training 🦮

 The Border Collie Basset Hound mix is an incredibly smart dog that will learn new tricks effortlessly.
-His Basset Hound genetics may mean yours will suffer from stubbornness, so firm, consistent training is key.
+The Basset Hound genetics may mean yours will suffer from stubbornness, so firm, consistent training is key.

 Grooming ✂️